csi4999-panic-button/panic-button/documentation/user-stories.md

 - As a teacher, I can see the number of recent panic button clicks by students
 - As a teacher, I can see which students asked a question
 - As a teacher, I can unlock the system so that it may be used by students temporarily or indefinitely
+- As a teacher, I can review the timeline of events over the course of a class session
 - As a teacher or teaching assistant, I can mark questions as inappropriate
 - As a teaching assistant, I can answer questions asked by students
 - As a teaching assistant, I can join a class using a unique code